facts about the 1990s

 8. The internet used to be a chore to connect to.

-Before the days of lightning-speed Internet, users had to endure the painful process of connecting to the Internet through dial-up, a process that seemed to take forever.
+Before the days of lightning-speed internet, users had to endure the painful process of connecting to the web through dial-up, a process that seemed to take forever.

 9. Hasselhoff and Anderson dominated the airwaves.